Boating in Tennessee

 Removal of any buoy or marker by any unauthorized personnel is prohibited.

-Ski Jumps and slalom courses may be established on public water only through permit from the Executive Director of the Wildlife Resources Agency.
+Ski Jumps and slalom courses may be established on public water only through a permit from the Executive Director of the Wildlife Resources Agency.

 - 2018 Tennessee Boating Incident Statistical Report